-The opening hours for the Imperial City of Hue is from 8:00am-5:30pm Friday to Wednesday.
+The opening hours for the Imperial City of Hue are from 8:00am-5:30pm Friday to Wednesday.

-On Thursdays the Imperial City of Hue opens at 8:00am and closes at 10:00pm.
-This allows visitors to experience the Imperial City of Hue by night and being able to see the grounds in a whole new way.
+On Thursdays, the Imperial City of Hue opens at 8:00am and closes at 10:00pm.
+This allows visitors to experience the Imperial City of Hue by night and be able to see the grounds in a whole new way.

-How To Get To The Imperial City Of Hue
+How To Get To The Imperial City, Hue

 I was honestly not sure what to wear when I was visiting the Imperial City of Hue.
-Coming from Thailand where I am use to covering up when visiting religious and important buildings, I thought it would be necessary to cover up the shoulders and knees.
-Though, this proved irrelevant as people were wearing shorts and singlets with no worries.
+Coming from Thailand where I was used to covering up when visiting religious and important buildings, I thought it would be necessary to cover up the shoulders and knees.
+Though, this proved irrelevant as people were wearing shorts and singlets everywhere with no worries.